 How does it work?
 What do I have to do in sessions?

 Because each person has different concerns and goals for therapy, therapy will be different depending on you.
-You and your therapist will design a specific treatment plan and therapeutic approach that addresses your specific needs.
+You and your therapist will design a specific treatment plan and therapeutic approaches that address your specific needs.

 What will the costs be?